grip-on-software/prediction-site/README.md

   succeed when a rewritten URL with subpaths is used.
 It should also not be set to `.` like in other visualizations as this is added as a prefix to some resource requests, and it should therefore end in a slash if it is not empty.
+  The path should however not just consist of a slash.
+Either an empty string or `./` should work within a development context, while in production this is likely (a variant of) the `prediction_url`.
 - `language`: The language code of the default language of the site.
 - `branches_url`: The URL pointing to a JSON endpoint that specifies the currently available branches of prediction results.
 If available, the JSON in